piotrekkr/salesforce-archivist/README.md

 ## TODO

+- Add CI checks for tests code style etc.
 - Use pydantic instead of schema
-- Add docker, compose and devcontainer support
+- Add cli options to force re-download versions and document link lists
+- Add global config options to set date ranges if none was specified on object type level in configuration
+- Add download size to stats
 - Add some example terraform and/or ansible to use for deploy to VM in cloud
-- Add options to force re-download versions and document link lists
-- Add global config options to set date ranges if none was specified on object type level
-- Add download size to stats